sameer302/Supporting_Codes/Github.md

    git stash

-3) Virtual environment is not pushed to github unless explicitly added
+# 3) Virtual environment is not pushed to github unless explicitly added

-4) To check the remote repo:
+# 4) To check the remote repo:
    git remote -v

+# 5) To check the git config username and email
+   git config user.name
+   git config user.email

+# 6) To reset a particular commit but preserve the changes and then push this to github
+   git reset --soft <commit_id of last commit before the commit we want to reset>
+   git push --force